matomo-org/developer-documentation/docs/3.x/generated/Piwik/Settings/FieldConfig.md

 Describes what HTML element should be used to manipulate the setting through Piwik's UI.

 See Piwik\Plugin\Settings for a list of supported control types.

 #### Signature

+- It is a `string` value.

+<a name="$customuicontroltemplatefile" id="$customuicontroltemplatefile"></a>
+<a name="customUiControlTemplateFile" id="customUiControlTemplateFile"></a>
+### `$customUiControlTemplateFile`

+Defines a custom template file for a UI control.

+This file should render a UI control and expose the value in a "formField.value" angular model.
+For an example see "plugins/CorePluginsAdmin/angularjs/form-field/field-text.html"

+#### Signature